HeliosLang/compiler/README.md

 ...
 `;

-let cborHex = PL.compilePlutusLightProgram(src);

-let plutusObject = {
-    "type": "PlutusScriptV1",
-    "description": "",
-    "cborHex": cborHex,
-}
+console.log(PL.compilePlutusLightProgram(src));

-// write JSON.stringify(plutusObject) to a file to be able to use it with cardano-cli
+// the output can be saved to a file, and that file can be used directly by cardano-cli
 ```

 ### 2. Deserialize Plutus-Core